ash2748/ash2748.github.io/_posts/2019-05-05-SPRING BEAN.md

 **
 [spring docs 일부]
-In Spring, ==the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
-A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.== Otherwise, a bean is simply one of many objects in your application.
+In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+Otherwise, a bean is simply one of many objects in your application.
 Beans, and the dependencies among them, are reflected in the configuration metadata used by a container.
 **

 - 스프링 빈은 일반적인 자반 객체